 Felicity Chapman is studying a Graduate Certificate in Wiradjuri Language, Culture and Heritage with Charles Sturt University.
-Learning the Wiradjuri language is an important step on a journey that has brought her in touch with her proud Indigenous heritage – which she aims to share with others in her community.
+Studying the Wiradjuri language is an important step on a journey that has brought her in touch with her proud First Nations heritage – which she aims to share with others in her community.

 The start of Felicity’s journey